-This early assessment and academic preparation program, UTSA Ready, is a collaborative effort among four important San Antonio educational systems: UTSA, Northside Independent School District (NISD), San Antonio Independent School District (SAISD), and Harlandale Independent School District (HISD).
+UTSA Ready is an early assessment and academic preparation program that is conducted in collaboration with local school districts.
 The goal of this unprecedented partnership is to ensure that high school students have the English and mathematics college readiness skills required by UTSA.

 iCLASS: Innovative Communities of Learning Advancing Student Success Dual Credit Program

 The iCLASS program is designed to offer rigorous mathematics and science dual credit classes to eligible Memorial High School students.
 UTSA faculty teaches the classes.
 The students receive college readiness preparation and are able to participate in Saturday academic camps and summer leadership retreats.
 Parents attend workshops and receive training materials to enhance their leadership skills and knowledge in preparing their students for college success.

 The Geneva School of Boerne Dual Credit Scholars Program

 The Office of P-20 Initiatives has facilitated a partnership between UTSA and the Geneva School of Boerne to provide high school seniors with an opportunity to earn 6 hours of college credit.
 High school students meeting the competitive criteria benefit from rigorous coursework in Writing, English, and from receiving a full college experience.